fynydd/Fynydd.Sqribe/README.md

 SQribe will then backup or restore a SQL database to/from T-SQL script files for schema and data items.
 SQribe looks in a folder named "sqribe" within your user home folder for these JSON settings files.

-## Repository Contents

-The repository includes the .NET 5.0 project, which can be run from the command line:
+You can also run SQribe directly from the repository folder with the *dotnet* command:

 ```
 > dotnet run backup-adventureworks
 ```

-The repository includes a Wix project that can be used to build a Windows installer, when the solution is built in *Release* mode.
-It also includes a macOS *Packages* project file for building and generating a macOS installer.
-Both create unsigned installers.
-By using the installers you can invoke the SQribe application by its name, *sqribe*.
+## Repository Contents

+The repository includes:

+1. This README file
+2. SQribe LICENSE
+3. SQribe Visual Studio 2019 solution
+4. SQribe .NET 5.0 project
+5. SQribe macOS installer
+6. SQribe Wix installer

+The SQribe solution consists of the following projects:

+1. SQribe .NET 5.0 project; the application code
+2. Wix installer; generates an unsigned Windows 10 x64 installer when the solution is built for *Release*

+### macOS Installer

+The macOS *Packages* project can be used to build and generate an unsigned macOS installer.

 ## Database Object Support